mochetts/LaraVueTchetChat/readme.md

 10) On a terminal console navigate to project root run command "php artisan chat:serve" to start the chat server (localhost on port 9090)

 11) Whohaa!
 You'r done!
-Open browser and enter url http://chat.dev, login and start chatting!
+Open browser and enter url http://chat.dev, login and happy chatting!

 ## Contributing